GenericMappingTools/gmt/doc_modern/rst/source/surface.rst

     is reached or when number of iterations reaches *max_iterations*.
-    This is the final iteration limit at the desired grid spacing; for intermediate (coarser) grids the effective iteration limit is scaled by the grid spacing multiplier.
+    This is the final iteration limit at the desired grid spacing; for intermediate (coarser) grids the effective iteration limit is scaled by the grid spacing multiplier [Default is 500].
-    [Default is 500.]

 .. _-Q: